Matric Rewrite Centres | Everything You Need to Know

 • Gain a higher matric pass level

-• Improve your APS score
+• Improve the APS score

-Who Can Register at a Matric Rewrite Centre?
+Who Can Register At A Matric Rewrite Centre?

 When students apply for admission at a matric rewrite centre, they must be certain they can dedicate themselves to studying again.
 These programmes are usually 12 months long and help to cover the entire curriculum in detail before the students register to apply for a matric rewrite.

-These are the qualifications for admission to a matric rewrite centre in South Africa:
+Find below the qualifications for admission to a matric rewrite centre in South Africa:

 • Must have appeared for the matric exam previously